steven-j-park/SwiftUI-Realm-Demo/README.md

 ##  How to Use
 - Opening the project for the first time

-  Download the zip and extract or pull into directory of your choosing⋅⋅ Open the .xcodeproj file
+  Download the zip and extract or pull into directory of your choosing then open the .xcodeproj file

   Wait for the project to download the package dependencies for Realm and complete indexing.
 This will take a few minutes to complete.
   If you try to build the project immediately after opening, you may encounter a build error until the packages have been downloaded.